Electron volt energy resolution with ptychography using a broadband continuum spectrum: Reciprocal and real space constraints for energy resolving ptychographic imaging: theory and simulations

-The starting point of our study is the paper by Spence \cite{Spence_2004} and, without delving into the derivation which can be found in Ref \cite{Spence_2004}, we report the key definitions and formulas upon which our work is built.
-A standard CDI setup is shown in Fig.\ref{fig:CDI_ptycho}-a.
+The work presented in this manuscript is built upon the studies by Spence and van der Veen: in the following section we report the key definitions and formulas without delving into the derivation, which can be found in references \cite{Spence_2004, van_der_Veen_2004}.
+A standard CDI setup is shown in Figure \ref{fig:CDI_ptycho}-a.
 The lateral (spatial) coherence length $L_c$ at a given distance Z from the source is given by the Van-Cittert-Zernike theorem: $L_c=\lambda Z/S$, where $\lambda$ is the wavelength and S is the source size.
 For imaging an object of width $W$, the spatial coherence requirement is given by $L_c> 2 W$ \cite{Spence_2004}.
-The longitudinal (temporal) coherence length $L_t$ depends on the radiation energy E and its bandwidth $\delta E$: $L_t=\lambda E/\delta E$.
-Assuming the spatial coherence requirement is satisfied, Spence clarifies the longitudinal coherence will set the resolution, $d_S$, to be:
+The longitudinal (temporal) coherence length $L_t$ depends on the radiation energy E and its bandwidth $\Delta E$: $L_t=\lambda E/\Delta E$.
+Assuming the spatial coherence requirement is satisfied, the longitudinal coherence limits the best achievable resolution to $d_S$, defined as:

-Regarding the reconstructed pixel size $\Delta x$, in the conventional CDI sampling condition, this depends on the scattering angle subtended by the detector as well as the wavelength of the radiation and it is given by:
+In the conventional CDI sampling condition, the reconstructed pixel size $\Delta x$, depends on the scattering angle subtended by the detector as well as the wavelength of the radiation, and it is given by:

-where L is the sample-detector distance, D the width of the detector active area, and $\theta$ the scattering angle covered by the detector (see Fig.\ref{fig:CDI_ptycho}-a).
-The best resolution, $d_{min}$, depends on the maximum angle $\theta_{max}$ at which the diffracted photons are detected, it is affected by multiple factors, e.g. photon statistics, detector noise, scattering properties of the sample, and it is at best $d_{min}=2 \Delta x$.
-Based on the Eq. \ref{eqn:d_min_Spence}, as long as the energy bandwidth satisfies the condition:
+where L is the sample-detector distance, D the width of the detector active area, and $\theta$ the scattering angle covered by the detector (see Figure \ref{fig:CDI_ptycho}-a).
+The best resolution achievable in a CDI experiment, $d_{min}$, depends on the maximum angle $\theta_{max}$ at which the diffracted photons are detected; this is affected by multiple factors, e.g. photon statistics, detector noise, scattering properties of the sample, and it is at best $d_{min}=2 \Delta x$, as limited by the experimental geometry.
+However, if the energy bandwidth satisfies the condition:

-the partial temporal coherence does not affect the achievable resolution.
-Otherwise, the best resolution is limited to $d_{S}$.
+based on the Eq. \ref{eqn:d_min_Spence}, the partial temporal coherence will limit the resolution to $d_{S}>d_{min}$.

-For the algorithm to succeed to separate multiple energies, their presence needs to be associated to a detectable difference, either in reciprocal space (detector plane) or in the real space (sample plane).
-To be detectable in the reciprocal space it means $\theta_{max} >\lambda /d_S$, which is equivalent to say $d_{S}>d_{min}$.
-To be detectable in the sample plane the illumination has to be different for each energy, and the difference has to be larger than $d_{min}$.
-To demonstrate these intuitive statements with practical examples, we perform a series of multi-energies simulations.